siraxe/ravendog/README.md

 # Set "sendEmail:" to True ,to receive notifications , or False to disable it
     Create new Gmail account or use old one (not recommended)

-    You now have to allow “less secure apps” on your account.
+    You now have to allow “less secure apps” on your gmail account.
     Otherwise, you won’t be able to connect to it with RavenDog https://www.google.com/settings/security/lesssecureapps

     Set "sender@gmail.com","recipient@gmail.com","senderGmailPassword" fot it to work